KyryloDvornyk/university-service/README.md

 ## Installation
 1. Fork and copy this project
-2. Run "mvn clean package" command
+2. Run "./mvnw clean package" command
 3. Run docker and run following command "docker-compose up -d"
 ## Usage
 Test data will be created by DataInitializer class at the start of program.
 There is following data: